ddwooten/insight_2020_ai/README.md

 * math
 * datetime

-Personally I find it easiest to install the above pckages with conda.
+Personally I find it easiest to install the above packages with conda.

 Following the acquisition of the above packages clone this repo, adjust the bash line in *main.py* and *test.py*, make both executable files on your